 - Cut crimini mushrooms in half and put on a baking

 sheet.
-Drizzle with about 1-2 tbsp of olive oil and season with a little salt and pepper.
+Drizzle with about 1-2 tablespoon of olive oil and season with a little salt and pepper.
 Roast for 10 minutes.

 - While mushrooms are roasting prepare sauce.

-- In a large sauce pan or skillet add 1 tsp olive oil and 1 shallot thinly
+- In a large sauce pan or skillet add 1 teaspoon olive oil and 1 shallot thinly

 sliced.
 Over a medium heat sauté until soft.
 Add thinly sliced garlic cloves